-The Continuing Studies Program will begin in October and is organized in monthly learning modules through May.
-It is designed particularly for people who are motivated to consider Bowen theory as an alternative to conventional approaches to solving problems in families, organizations, or society.
+The Continuing Studies program is designed particularly for people who are motivated to consider Bowen theory as an alternative to conventional approaches to solving problems in families, organizations, or society.
 It provides a substantial experience in learning and using Bowen theory in one’s own family and field of work.
-The learning modules will focus on theoretical concepts and the ways they are learned through study of one’s own family and through applications in various fields.
+The program will focus on theoretical concepts and how theory is learned and applied to one’s own family and work.

 The practice aspect of learning is an integral part of training programs that Murray Bowen originally established at the Georgetown University Family Center.
 Participants will schedule individual monthly sessions by video conference with faculty members where they can discuss their own family and the process of working on differentiation of self.

 Differentiation of self is the basis for learning and applying Bowen theory.
 Steps toward differentiation are described throughout the chapters in Bowen’s collected papers, Family Therapy in Clinical Practice.
 Everyone learns in his and her own unique way.
 The Continuing Studies Program will provide theoretical and experiential groundwork for the changes in a system that occur based on a family member, therapist or consultant who is working on differentiation.